centino90/Advance-Database-Documentation/README.md

 ## The database

 This database is made to manage the data needed for a Student Portal System.
-At the moment, it is consist of nine (11) entities which are responsible for users data management; creation, updation, & deletion management of user (students & authors) transactions and articles (although I am planning to include more features to this database system in the future).
-This database will be operated in a RDBMS (Relational Database Management System) called MySQL using the PhpMyAdmin platform.
-With that, multiple complex queries and methods to manage all of the relationships between entities will be used.
+At the moment, it is consist of eleven (11) entities which are responsible for users data management; creation, updation, & deletion management of user (students & authors) transactions and articles (although I am planning to include more features to this database system in the future).
+This database is operated in a RDBMS (Relational Database Management System) called MySQL using the PhpMyAdmin platform.
+With that, multiple complex queries and methods to manage all of the relationships between entities are used.
+The diagrams shown in this documentation are made using Lucid Chart Diagram tools.

 <br />